nolascojoao/aws-rds-dms-migration-lab/README.md

 ## Step 1: Configure the EC2 Instance Simulating On-Premise
 #### 1.1.
 Create a Security Group
+Create a security group that allows traffic for MariaDB and SSH access.
+  - Replace `<sg-name>` for your security group name.
+  - Replace `SG-EC2` for your security group description.
+  - Replace `<vpc-id>` for your VPC ID.
 ```bash
 aws ec2 create-security-group \
   --group-name <sg-name> \
   --description "SG-EC2" \
   --vpc-id <vpc-id>
 ```
-- **Purpose:** Create a security group that allows traffic for MariaDB and SSH access.
-- **Explanation:**
-  - `--group-name`: The name of the security group, used to identify it for managing security rules.
-  - `--description`: A brief description of the security group’s purpose, which helps clarify its role (e.g., "Security group for EC2 instance running MariaDB").
-  - `--vpc-id`: The VPC ID where the security group will be created.

 #### 1.2.
 Add Rules to Security Group
+Allow inbound SSH (port 22) and MariaDB (port 3306) traffic.
+  - Replace `<security-group-id>` for your security group ID.
 ```bash
 aws ec2 authorize-security-group-ingress \
   --group-id <security-group-id> \